About the Family Creative

 - easy food and play recipes to make with kids

-- tips for getting organised (so we can clear the clutter from our lives and schedules, to make room for more creativity and family fun!)
+- tips for getting organised (so we can clear the clutter from our lives, schedules and budgets, to make room for more creativity and family fun!)

 - resources for all of the above

 - and much more…

 Hello there!
 I’m Donelle, the author of ‘The Family Creative’.
 I love making things, Salsa dancing and I’m a Minimalist wannabe.
 I’m Mum to one girl and one boy, who I think are pretty awesome (though I may be slighted biased).
 We currently live, along with my Hubby, in Tasmania, Australia.
 We love having fun together, being creative and celebrating (often for no apparent reason…).

 I hope you’ll join us as we explore and share different ways to encourage family connection through creativity.